 Autumn is rolling on in, with the mornings darker and the trees emptier.
 The days are golden, in this quiet before the winter storms.
 This time of year is a gathering time: here’s a new poem on this subject.
 But whatever the season, I am busy writing; my latest projects have been keeping me very busy indeed!
 In particular, I have been working with Cordula Marks Venters – an amazing illustrator on a joint project.
 Her artwork really is amazing – check her out here – and the book we are creating together is something very special for both of us.
-Find out more here.
-Part of the process of creating this book has involved live storytelling events and these have been such a fantastic experience.
-Recently, we hosted a series of shows at the Whitespace gallery as part of the Edinburgh Fringe.

-The book I am writing – “Through the Salt-Mine” is partly set in Berchtesgaden in Bavaria.
+This book is partly set in Berchtesgaden in Bavaria.
 Cordula and I met with the mayor of this beautiful little town not long ago and we are very excited about the prospect of taking a show over there next year – watch this space for more details.

 Being in the mountains is very good for my soul – while in Germany, I also wrote a whole bunch of new poems, some of which you can read here.

 Other writing of mine that you can take a peek at in the following pages includes my interactive adventure novel: Kari’s Map.
-The book is now being “tidied up” for publication, I’m happy to say.
+The book is now being “tidied up” for publication.
 Read the opening chapter of the book here.

 Another project of mine can be previewed here: Free Your Creativity – Wings to Fly.
 Its working title was Ελενθερία, the Greek word for freedom and it’s all about freeing up your imagination and breaking free from creative and artistic blocks.
 It’s something pretty different for me and it was a lot of fun to write (and >gulp< illustrate) and I’m happy to say you can start reading it now, here.